bkuhn/talks/LinuxCon-Europe-2012/compliance.markdown

 # The Only Hard Part of Compliance

-+ C&amp;CS: complete and corresponding source code.
++ CCS: complete, corresponding source code.

 + Bulk of all enforcement time is spent on this.